 In Islamic cultures, the pomegranate was used at Bedouin weddings as a fertility symbol, and it’s easy to see why, as physically they resemble a female ovary.

 These superfruits are high in hormone-balancing lignans and other phytoestrogens and have been found in studies to reverse the bone loss associated with the menopause.

 Enjoy pomegranate juiced as a refreshing drink, scatter the seeds over salads or use with desserts where they are pretty as well as nutritious.

-Hailing from Peru and Bolivia, where it was called the ‘mother grain’, quinoa (pronounced ‘keen-whaa’) is one of the most popular foods in our superfoods list.
+Hailing from Peru and Bolivia, where it was called the ‘mother grain’, quinoa (pronounced ‘keen-whaa’) is a food growing in popularity.

 Although it is used like a grain, it is gluten free, high in protein and a unique plant in that it contains all nine amino acids.